nnejere/Income-Class-Prediction-with-Machine-Learning/README.md

 ---

 ## 🚀 Recommendations for Future Work
-- **Collecting more Balanced Data:** Gettin more data for the minority class
+- **Collecting more Balanced Data:** Getting more data for the minority class
 - **SMOTE / Oversampling:** Further address class imbalance by generating synthetic samples of the minority class.
 - **Feature Selection & Engineering:** Explore new derived features and remove less informative ones to reduce noise.
-- **Model Ensembling:** Combine multiple tuned models (stacking or blending) to improve robustness.
+- **Model Stacking:** Combine multiple tuned models (stacking or blending) to improve robustness.
 - **Explainability Tools (e.g., SHAP):** Provide deeper feature importance at the individual prediction level to improve trust and transparency.

 ---